BrVer/brver.github.io/_posts/2021-03-31-ruby-flamegraphs-with-stackprof.md

 excerpt: Recently found, a better way to generate flamegraph for ruby, using stackprof
 ---
-Some time ago [I spoke about Flamegraph]({% post_url 2019-11-20-rubylnik-conference-flamegraph %}), but only recently found that there's better way to generate it for ruby:
+Some time ago [I spoke about Flamegraph]({% post_url 2019-11-20-rubylnik-conference-flamegraph %}), but only recently found that there's a better way to generate it for ruby:

 **USAGE:**